Edge Semantic Cognitive Intelligence for 6G Networks: Novel Theoretical Models, Enabling Framework, and Typical Applications: Theoretical Models

 \subsection{Semantic Information Theory}

 In \cite{C. Shannon_b}, Weaver conceptually extended the technical model of communication developed by Shannon to the semantic level and effectiveness level.
-After that, the works on semantic information were conducted based on Shannon information theory and accumulate into the current semantic information theory after seven decades.
+After that, the works on semantic information were conducted based on Shannon information theory and evolve into the current semantic information theory.

 Analogical to Shannon information theory, semantic information theory starts with defining the amount of semantic information and the semantic entropy.
 Denote $w$ as the source signal drawn from space $\mathcal{W}$. $w$ is semantically encoded into the message, $x\in \mathcal{X}$, and the output of the wireless channel is $y\in \mathcal{Y}$.
 The amount of semantic information contained in $x$ is defined as \cite{J. Bao}\footnote{Though \cite{R. Carnap} initially defined the amount of semantic information, its essence has been absorbed into the generic model of semantic information in \cite{J. Bao}.}